What happens during a Scorecard assessment

 An accredited assessor will visit your home to conduct a thorough on-site assessment.
 They collect data covering room sizes, construction materials, window type, placement and furnishings, insulation, your hot water system, heating, cooling, lighting and any renewable energy sources.

 The assessment includes taking photographs of household energy features for quality assurance purposes.
 The Scorecard's purpose-built software means the results are instantly accessible so you will get immediate feedback from the assessor.
-You will receive this information in the form of a certificate that gives your home a star rating.

 Page last updated: 13/10/20